arrowhead-f/x509-profile/proposal.md

 Certificates must be created, distributed, replaced as they expire and, sometimes, revoked before they expire.
 If these tasks are handled without care, it can lead to serious security vulnerabilities.
 To help making this handling as rigorous as possible, the Eclipse Arrowhead project provides the _Certificate Authority_ system, which, through some other helper systems, provides an infrastructure for managing the certificate life-cycle within a local clouds.
-We _recommend_ that the system be used for all Eclipse Arrowhead installations, whenever possible.
+We _recommend_ that the system be used, or a similarly capable replacement, for all Eclipse Arrowhead installations, whenever possible.

 Generally, when certificate life-cycles are managed, we _recommend_ that the following be observed: